 If you don’t have snowshoes you can rent them at the Fireside Hut beside the skating pond.
 It will cost you $20 for a full day or $15 for two hours.
 Strap them on and off you go.
 The trails start right beside the skating pond.

-You have a choice of trails for snowshoeing
+A choice of trails for snowshoeing at Grouse Mountain

 If you’re new to snowshoeing or you just want a quick dose of mountain air then take an easy stroll on the Blue Grouse Loop – a green marked trail.

 My preference is to get away from the crowds when I’m snowshoeing on Grouse Mountain.
 To do that I opt for a three mile loop that climbs Dam Mountain and heads out along Thunderbird Ridge.
 This choice gets the heart pounding and the blood pumping.
 Best of all, the views are fantastic.

 I was pleasantly surprised at how great the conditions were for early December – but that will vary greatly from year to year.

 The snowshoe trail up Dam Mountain is very steep in places.
 I like to bring ski poles with me to make it a tad easier both going up and coming down.
 That way it’s more of a full body workout too.
 Despite the proximity to the top of Grouse Mountain I still take a backpack with some extra clothes, a flashlight and a few bars.
 Just in case.